Eikix/articles/blog-posts/my-first-sync-article/my-first-sync-article.md

 ## TL;DR

-You build serverless apps, your language of choice is Typescript.
-You're assessing which tech stack & tool will enable you to develop better quality applications for your end users.
-Coupling [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly build high-value cloud native apps.
+If you build serverless applications and your language of choice is Typescript.
+If you're assessing which tech stack & tool will enable you to develop better quality applications for your end users.
+Then, coupling [Serverless Framework](https://www.serverless.com/framework) and the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) forms one of the best stacks to reliably and quickly build high-value cloud native apps.
+One of the most practical and modern way to do that is using the [@swarmion/serverless-cdk-plugin](https://www.npmjs.com/package/@swarmion/serverless-cdk-plugin) plugin to seamlessly integrate your AWS CDK resources in Serverless Framework.

 Most compelling pros: